 Radiation Shields: (Graphite-based Construction):

-The standard graphite-based insulation package consists of three layers of carbon felt with a inner facing of graphite foil bonded carbon composite for added protection and enhanced reflectivity.
-The heat shield package is supported by a stainless steel assembly that also acts as a manifold to distribute the quenching gas uniformly throughout the workload.
+The standard graphite-based insulation package normally consists of three or more layers of carbon felt with an inner facing of graphite foil bonded carbon composite for added protection and enhanced reflectivity.
+The heat shield package is supported by a stainless steel support structure that also acts as a manifold to distribute the quenching gas uniformly throughout the workload in a 360º pattern.

 Radiation Shields (All-Metal Construction):

-For ultra-clean processing applications, VAC AERO also offers an all-metal hot zone construction.
+For ultra-clean processing applications in industries such as aerospace and medical, the use of an all-metal hot zone construction is commonplace.
 The standard all-metal insulation package consists of two layers of pure molybdenum sheet backed by three layers of stainless steel sheet.
 The heat shield package is supported by a stainless steel assembly that also acts as a manifold to distribute the quenching gas uniformly throughout the workload.

-The chamber and heads are a double-wall water-cooled design, primed and painted the customer's choice of colour.
-The chamber is equipped with all necessary thermocouple jacks, gauge ports, pumping ports and gas quench entries conveniently located for easy access.
+The load is stationary throughout the cycle, being orientated and positioned in the furnace prior to closing the door.
 The tank assembly is vertically aligned with a bottom opening load head.
-The bottom head and the load are raised and lowered smoothly by a constant speed, ball screw driven lifting jack.
-Once lowered, the bottom head rolls out from beneath the furnace by means of a powered drive assembly to allow 360° access to the load.
-The tank is equipped with a powered rotary clamping system to secure the bottom head during processing.
-A "ground fault" system is used to detect if the load or fixtures touch the heating elements during loading or unloading and will stop the elevator to prevent damage.
+The bottom head along with the load is raised and lowered at a constant speed in a smooth continuous motion by ball screw-driven lifting jacks.
+Once lowered, the bottom head rolls out from beneath the furnace by means of a powered drive assembly to allow complete (360°) access to the load.
+The vessel is equipped with a powered rotary clamping system to secure the bottom head during processing (Fig. 2).
+A “ground fault” system is normally supplied to detect if the load or fixtures touch the heating elements during loading or unloading and will stop the elevator to prevent damage.

 VACUUM PUMPING SYSTEM: